 Tonight I listen to the thunder roar and wonder, “Can I take a bath during a thunderstorm?”
 I hear that it’s dangerous, but is it really true?

-Given that our daily lives are full of risks, I’d like to calculate my exact chances of escaping unharmed if I decide to take the plunge tonight.
+Given that our daily lives are full of risks, I spend all evening gathering data and calculating the exact chances of escaping unharmed if I decide to take a bath.
 Why?
 Because it might actually be worth the risk to me, depending on the odds.
 My investigation leads me to a conversation with someone who survived a lightning strike.

 Of course, I know what lightning is!
 Or so I thought, but once I delve a teeny bit into the science, I learn all kinds of astounding facts.

-According to the National Severe Storms Laboratory, lightning is a giant spark of energy in the atmosphere.
+Lightning is a giant spark of energy in the atmosphere.
 It can occur inside of a cloud, or between the cloud and the ground.
-And, believe it or not, lightning can get up to five times hotter than the sun, but also it can travel 10 miles from the source.
+Not only can lightning get up to 5 times hotter than the sun, but also it can travel 10 miles from the source.

 But what about thunder?
 Was Stevie Nicks right when she sang that “Thunder only happens when it’s raining”?
 No, she wasn’t!